+Dental implants are a revolutionary tooth-replacement option made up of a biocompatible post that is gently inserted in the jawbone and then topped with a custom-fabricated dental crown.
 With dental implants from Dr. Daniel Lauer, you can permanently replace missing teeth with results that look and feel natural.
-Dental implants are some of the most revolutionary advances in modern dentistry, eliminating many of the problems associated with other teeth replacement options, such as traditional dentures.
+Implants eliminate many of the problems associated with other teeth replacement options, such as traditional dentures.
 A dental implant actually becomes part of your mouth, serving the same function as your natural tooth.
 This effective treatment option can ultimately improve the function of your teeth while enhancing the appearance of your smile.

 Dr. Lauer is a specialist in Implantology and has completed years of advanced training in these procedures, giving him the enhanced skills and experience necessary to provide the best possible outcomes.
 He utilizes some of the most advanced dental implant technology available, including state-of-the-art Guided Implant Surgery and precise digital mapping to give you the most natural-fitting implant possible.
 Our dental implant procedures can help you achieve your goals with exceptional results.